A clearer design process

 Jon has improved our processes, leading to better integration of design into the business.
 Through his time with us, Jon raised the visibility of design across the company, making it easier to engage with stakeholders.

-In the second phase of work I co-designed and built a front-end pattern library.
+In the second phase of work I co-designed and built a pattern library.

-Working alongside Onalytica’s design and development teams, I created a custom build of Bootstrap.
-I built a pattern library interface to enable developers to pick and use components easily.
+Working alongside Onalytica’s design and development teams, I created a custom build of Bootstrap, on top of which I built a pattern library interface.
+This enabled both designers and developers to pick and use components easily.

-All the components compose together, so the pattern library can also be used to create a test new interface combinations quickly.
+All the components compose together, so the pattern library can also be used for rapid prototyping and user testing.

 Design, technology and product — and critically senior leaders — have a much clearer idea of how to run a user-centred design process.